 We’re also living in the time of Peak Youth – there are more young people in the world right now than ever before, and according to projections, more than there will ever be again.
 We see this demographic not just as a statistic, or even a threat, but as a historic opportunity.
 Specifically in Sierra Leone, the majority of the population is young, with 62% of the population under 25 years old.
 However, young people are often talked about as a problem in Sierra Leone.
 Since the devastating 10 year Civil War, which ended in 2002, people fear what disenfranchised young people are capable of.
 The manifesto of the successful party in the 2018 election warned of “unskilled and underemployed” young people “roaming the streets”.
 Despite this, young people played a key role in ending Ebola, and this has been recognised.

 During the Ebola outbreak in Sierra Leone, Restless Development was in a unique position – we had a network of alumni and young people who were keen to do something about the disease threatening the country.
 We recruited over one thousand young people as volunteer mobilisers, who then worked in pairs in communities across every district of Sierra Leone.
 We supported the government’s work, delivering 10,000 sessions in all areas of Sierra Leone, partnering with communities to create and deliver action plans to end Ebola.
-It was also at this time that we started to research and learn about how we could collect useful data, to also report on community
+It was also at this time that we started to research and learn about how we could collect useful data, to also report on community behaviors around the disease.

 We started building this concept and model of engaging young people to collect data in real time.
 Restless Development wanted to see how we could build on the momentum generated by this incredible collective achievement, so we held a workshop (which was sponsored by DFID, the National Youth Commission of Sierra Leone, and UNICEF) with mobilisers and youth activists who were working to address the Ebola outbreak.
 In this workshop, young people discussed their role in ending Ebola, and how they wanted to be involved in the development of the country going forward.
 They said they wanted to continue to be involved in monitoring services and continuing to collect data on their available services, as well as continuing to work with communities to develop action plans to address the issue.
 This is how the model emerged for a programme we now call “Strengthening Accountability, Building Inclusion”.